SansGuidon/bookmarks/README.md

 * [Simon Wardley](https://www.cio.co.uk/it-strategy/introduction-wardley-value-chain-mapping-3604565/) - (2015) An introduction to Wardley 'Value Chain' Mapping. **Bonus** : See also [Wardley map](https://en.wikipedia.org/wiki/Wardley_map)
 * [Bryan Cantrill](http://dtrace.org/blogs/bmc/2018/10/05/assessing-software-engineering-candidates/) - (2018) Assessing software engineering candidates
 * [Raph Lee](https://lob.com/blog/understand-design-build-a-framework-for-problem-solving) - (2019) Understand, Design, Build: A Framework for Problem-Solving
+* [Guesstimate](https://www.getguesstimate.com/models) - free models and tools for modeling things that aren't certain.
+You can forecast your earnings from a new venture, predict the amount of time completing a big project will take, or experiment with scientific theories.
+People have used it to optimize video games, understand lottery payoffs, and estimate the costs of childcare.

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.